asifrepo/SpecflowFrameworkNunitBase/README.md

 Caveat:
 ------
 Readability is not the best for these tests but as mentioned these can be broken down and encapsulated (using specflow) with little effort.
-Having said that it is really easy to follow all the possible outcome with one quick look in the example table and '<placeholder>' value can easyly be replaced with actual value to improve readabilty.
+Having said that it is really easy to follow all the possible outcome with one quick look in the example table and '<placeholder>' value can easily be replaced with actual value to improve readability.

 Step are written in first person and often form a grammatically correct sentence

 Edge cases not tested
 ----------------------
-FOllowing seemed to me lower priority than 3 I've already identified as these may not the most common user journey.
+Following seemed to me lower priority than 3 I've already identified as these may not be the most common user journey.

 Scenario: Compare electricity and gas prices without bill
 Scenario: Compare electricity and gas prices without bill and current usage